 The Longlook Program that you’ve joined is well regarded locally on the Darling Downs and around Australia.
 Longlook students are sought-after in hospitals and health facilities of the Darling Downs, South Burnett and the Sunshine Coast Hinterland.

 Longlook is somewhat unique in Australia in being a longitudinal rural community based program for the final and penultimate years in a postgraduate Doctor of Medicine program.
 It arose by a combination of (Griffith) student activism, seeking positive rural experiences in their medical program, and rural clinical supervisor requests for motivated students to come to rural hospitals and practices for long enough periods of time to become part of the rural health team.
 The initial Longlook trial in 2010 at Warwick and Stanthorpe was without external funding but with great local support.

-The Commonwealth Government also liked the program and offered a series of grants to continue and to build the facilities we now have in Kingaroy, Toowoomba, Warwick, Stanthorpe and are developing in Dalby along with the other smaller refurbishment and improvement grants to smaller communities around the Downs.
+The Commonwealth Government also liked the program and offered a series of grants to continue and to build the facilities we now have in Kingaroy, Toowoomba, Warwick, Stanthorpe and Dalby along with the other smaller refurbishment and improvement grants to smaller communities around the Downs.
 The Queensland Rural Medical Longlook program is now very fortunate to have been accepted onto the Commonwealth Rural Health Multidisciplinary Training program that funds all rural clinical schools around Australia.

 Another unique aspect of the Longlook program is the close relationship with rural registrars.
 As you’ve probably gathered in the tertiary hospital environment, there is much to learn from registrars.
 Rural hospitals are no different, except the registrars are in a different College training program.
 They are still close enough to the student experience to remember what you want and need to learn, but far enough through their medical training to have much to teach.
 They also welcome assistance from motivated students.